 An overweight dog, much like humans, is more likely to suffer from arthritis, heart disease, diabetes, cancers and high blood pressure.
 Dogs at the correct weight for their body type live an average of two years longer than obese dogs.
 Having a pet is like having a child: you are the one responsible for making sure they live a long, healthy and happy life.

-So how can we tell if your dog is overweight?
 Check the space around their ribs and spine.
 If there’s a thin layer of fat between the skin and bones, your pooch is likely doing just fine.
 If you have serious issues finding your dog’s ribcage, a diet is probably in order.
 Also, you can stand over your dog.
 Optimally, you’ll see a ‘waist’ between the ribs and hips.

 Do you give too many treats?
 Does someone in your household feed your dog ‘human food’ from the table?
 Start the weight loss process by keeping your pet out of the dining room during meal times.
 Limit snacks by monitoring family and friends’ behavior.
 Give lots and lots of attention so your dog feels that you aren’t starving them!